 There’s also a demographic problem: Baby Boomers are trying to exit businesses at an increasing rate, while fewer and fewer members of younger generations are in the market to purchase an existing business.
 A report from the California Association of Business Brokers suggests that more than 12 million businesses will change hands over the next 10 to 15 years in the United States.
 In other words, there’s a building glut of business assets on the market.

 You need to make sure you’re prepared to thrive in that market.
 This is especially true if your business is still small enough that your individual efforts (as the owner) comprise a significant portion of the business’ important workflow.
 In such cases, you aren’t selling an enterprise so much as selling a high-upside job opportunity.
 These kinds of sales require a lot of transition planning before a marketable business asset can be presented to prospective buyers.
-(To learn more about marketing your business.
-To view a Financial Poise webinar on the subject, click here.)

 You might not want to sell the entire business.
 You might pursue another kind of asset or termination transaction.
 (Asset transactions could include a sale of some portion of the business’s assets.
 Termination transactions can include an outright liquidation.)
 Alternatively, you may already have identified the next owner, whether an existing business partner, family member or employee.

 If you don’t structure the transaction and transition properly you risk reducing the value of the business or jeopardizing the entire process.
 This is one of the major reasons why the answer to “when should I start exit planning” is probably “now.”